How Much Does an LLC Cost in Montana (What You Need to Know)

 An operating agreement is a legal document that enables you to organize your limited liability company in the most advantageous method for your company.

 Although an operating agreement is not required in Montana when you form an LLC, it is in your best interest to submit one, even if you are the only owner of the business.

-You can purchase an operating agreement template from a Montana registered agent for as low as $10.
+You can purchase an operating agreement template from online LLC formation services for $100 to $200.

 An "Assumed Business Name" (or ABN) is a business name you're legally permitted to use in Montana and differs from your LLC's legal name.